MrSamFlash/tesla-landing-page/README.md

 # Extra information

-- I've provided a Lighthouse audit from Chrome DevTools to show how efficient the site is and where certain improvements can be made.
+- I've provided multiple Lighthouse audits from Chrome DevTools to show how efficient the site is and where certain improvements have been made.
+This shows that I take constant improvement and performance into account as well.
 - Additionally, I have toyed with some animations and transitions to make the app a bit more interesting to look at.
 - Finally, I added some Media Queries in my [style.css] to adapt the content to different screens.